supertypeai/articles/articles/fear-greed-index-part3.md

     Just like the previous examples, the data processing consists of:

-    1. Read the locally stored data into Pandas DataFrame
+    1. Read the locally stored data into Pandas DataFrame.

-    2. Make requests from the latest date in the file until today's date to update until today's data
+    2. Make requests from the latest date in the file until today's date to update until today's data.

-    3. Transform the new data into a Pandas DataFrame
+    3. Transform the new data into a Pandas DataFrame.

-    4. Combine the two DataFrame
+    4. Combine the two DataFrame.

-    5. Write the combined result into the same file
+    5. Write the combined result into the same file.

-    6. Filter the result to be within the timeframe, then return the final result
+    6. Filter the result to be within the timeframe, then return the final result.

 4. ### IDR Interest Rate Data
     `fetch_idr_interest_rate(timeframe: int)`